WZStephen/Spatial-Data-Analysis/README.md

     git clone https://github.com/WZStephen/Spark-2.3.4.git
     mn Spark-2.3.4 spark
     sudo apt-get install openjdk-8-jdk
-    sudo update-alternatives --config java #If you have more than one Java version installed on your system use this command to switch versions
+    #If you have more than one Java version installed on your system use following command to switch versions
+    sudo update-alternatives --config java

 ### 1. Configure the Spark in ~/.bashrc (copy and paste the following)
         SPARK_HOME=~/spark